OliRac/portfolio/README.md

-# portfolio
+# Portfolio
 My portfolio / website.
-Backend made with Go, pages with HTML/CSS.
+Backend made with Go, making use of its template module to build the page.

+Data is being imported with JSON unmarshall for the moment, will most probably switch to a database system (MariaDB, PostgreSQL, SQLite...) instead.

+Currently only available in english...French tbd!